AZGchip/Team_Manager/README.md

 ## <a name ="Installation"></a> Installation
-this program requires inquirer, node, and jest.
+This program requires inquirer, node, and jest.

 ## <a name ="Usage"></a> Usage
-using 'node app.js' in the terminal with the folder selcted will run the program.
-Every field must be filled in order to continue to the next question. email prompts must be lowercase and numbers cannot be used after the '@'.
+Using 'node app.js' in the terminal with the folder selcted will run the program.
+Every field must be filled in order to continue to the next question.
+Email prompts must be lowercase and numbers cannot be used after the '@'.

 ## <a name ="Tests"></a> Tests
-uses jest to test object classes
+Uses jest to test object class methods

 ## <a name ="contact"></a> Contact me